Battle of Mstislavl

 The Battle of Mstislavl took place on 4 November 1501 between the forces of the Grand Duchy of Lithuania and the forces of the Grand Duchy of Moscow and Principality of Novgorod-Seversk.
 The Lithuanian forces were defeated.

 The Muscovite–Lithuanian Wars renewed in 1500.
 In 1501, Ivan III of Russia sent a new force under the command of Semyon Mozhayskiy towards Mstislavl.
 Local princes Mstislavsky together with Ostap Dashkevych organized the defense and were badly beaten on 4 November.
 They retreated to Mstislavl and Mozhayskiy decided not to attack the castle.
 Instead, Russian forces besieged the city and pillaged surrounding areas.

 Lithuanians organized a relief force, brought by Great Hetman Stanislovas Kęsgaila.
 Neither Mozhayskiy nor Kęsgaila dared to attack and the Russian forces retreated without a battle.

+The main task of the Russians was to prevent the joint military actions of the entire coalition (Lithuania, Livonia and the Great Horde) against Muscovy, as a result of defeating a large group near Mstislavl this task was successfully completed.